 |Urban Growth Area (Cities & Unincorporated UGAs)|

-A fully completed sidewalk network - sidewalks on both sides of arterial and collector streets in the urban areas will require approximately 233 miles of new sidewalks.
+A fully completed sidewalk network - sidewalks on both sides of arterial and collector streets in the urban areas, to be consistent with local street standards - will require approximately 233 miles of new sidewalks.
 This does not include replacing sidewalks in poor condition or that are narrower than current standards.
 Using a very rough estimate of $1 million per mile the cost estimate would be $233 million.

 The Thurston Region receives Surface Transportation Block Grant and Surface Transportation Set Aside funding (Transportation Alternatives program) through the Federal Highway Administration, which are good sources of funding for sidewalk construction.
 Assuming we target a quarter of those funds for sidewalk projects – that would be around $1 million per year – a higher level than we’ve funded in the past.